fbpx

 The “public reprimand” from the university accused Wax of “a history of making sweeping and derogatory generalizations about groups by race, ethnicity, gender, sexual orientation, and immigration status.”

-Wax has said family breakdown,” “high crime rates,” and “educational underachievement” are what holds black Americans back more than racism or discrimination, as previously reported by The College Fix.
-She also has suggested black students underperform at the university.
+Wax has said “family breakdown,” “high crime rates,” and “educational underachievement” are what hold black Americans back more than racism or discrimination, as previously reported by The College Fix.
+She also has suggested black law students underperform at the university.

 “I don’t think I’ve ever seen a black student graduate in the top quarter of the [law school] class, and rarely, rarely in the top half,” Wax said in 2018.
 Penn never disproved her allegation, as previously reported by The Fix.

-The punishments were reported earlier this year, but were decided upon in June 2023.
+The punishments have been years in the making, as reported earlier this year, originally decided upon in June 2023.
 Wax appealed the sanctions, citing procedural problems.

 The Foundation for Individual Rights and Expression criticized the punishment.